Carrots and oranges, as well as pumpkin and ginger, are well-known and delicious combinations.

 - 1 Granny Smith apple, peeled, cored and roughly diced

 - 1 small bunch of coriander leaves, chopped

 - Heat the olive oil in a heavy-based soup pan over medium heat and cook the onion until starting to soften (about 5 minutes), before adding the garlic and ginger.

 - When the garlic and ginger become nice and fragrant (after about 2 minutes) add the chopped carrot and pumpkin and cook for another 5 minutes, stirring occasionally.

 - Add the vegetable stock, orange juice, and apple chunks to the pan and bring the mixture to a simmer.
 Let it bubble away for about 20 minutes until the vegetables are soft.

 - Blitz the soup with a stick blender until fully smooth and season to taste.
 Some smoked paprika or cayenne pepper can be added for additional depth/kick.

 - Serve with the coriander leaves.
-A drizzle of crème fraîche/greek yoghurt and/or toasted pumpkin seeds would be great too.
+A drizzle of crème fraîche/greek yogurt and/or toasted pumpkin seeds would be great too.

 - However, we served this soup with a Préfou, a flat garlic/butter bread from the French Vendée region.
 We are so lucky to have our own outlet of Le Fournil de Sébastien, a fabulous authentic French bakery, in Amstelveen!
 Bon appétit!